 The kinetic labyrinth consists of the three semicircular canals.
 Each canal ends in an enlarged ampulla, which contains hair cells, within a receptor area called the crista ampullaris.
 A gelatinous partition (cupula) covers each ampulla and is displaced by rotation of the head, displacing hair cells so that they generate impulses.
 The three semicircular canals are oriented at 908 to each other, providing a mechanism that is sensitive to rotation along any axis.

 The peripheral branches of the bipolar cells in the vestibular ganglion course from the specialized receptors (hair cells) in the ampullae and from the maculae of the utricle and the saccule.
 The central branches run within the vestibular component of cranial nerve VIII to enter the brain stem and end in the vestibular nuclei (Figs 17–1 and 17–2; see also Chapter 7).

 Principal vestibular pathways superimposed on a dorsal view of the brain stem.
 Cerebellum and cerebral cortex removed.
 (Reproduced, with permission, from Ganong WF: Review of Medical Physiology.
 22nd ed.
 McGraw-Hill, 2005.)

 Some vestibular connections go from the superior and lateral vestibular nuclei to the cerebellum, where they end in the cerebellar cortex within the flocculonodular component (see Chapter 7).
-Others course from the lateral vestibular nuclei into the ipsilateral spinal cord via the lateral vestibulospinal tracts, from the superior and medial vestibular nuclei to nuclei of the eye muscles, and to the motor nuclei of the upper spinal nerves via the ...
+Others course from the lateral vestibular nuclei into the ipsilateral spinal cord via the lateral vestibulospinal tracts, from the superior and medial vestibular nuclei to nuclei of the eye muscles, and to the motor nuclei of the upper spinal ...